-Prior to becoming an academic, Sharon worked for companies in the beauty and marketing industries as senior marketing consultant over 10 years where she has extended a wealth experience in marketing especially in cosmetics and marketing sector.
+Prior to becoming an academic, Sharon worked for companies in the beauty and marketing industries as a senior marketing consultant for over 10 years where she has extended a wealth of experience in marketing, especially in the cosmetics and marketing sectors.

 PhD in Marketing, Royal Holloway, University of London, UK.

 BA in Economics, University of Oregon, OR, USA